andrewinfosec/markov3/README.markdown

     They may hear me but they may not want to take my chances.
 Maybe I could use a little

-By default the program will output 100 words of output.
-This can be overridden with the `-i` command line option.
+By default the program will generate 100 words of output.
+The `-i` command-line option will remove that restriction, potentially generating an infinite stream of text if a loop exists within the Markov chain.